savannainstitute/hazelnut-biomass-from-drone/README.md

 The pipeline converts a raw LAS point cloud into bush-level biomass and carbon storage estimates in three stages:

-1. **LiDAR preprocessing** — Classify ground returns, generate DTM/DSM rasters, and compute a Canopy Height Model (CHM).
+1. LiDAR preprocessing: Classify ground returns, generate DTM/DSM rasters, and compute a Canopy Height Model (CHM).
-2. **Canopy segmentation** — Segment individual hazelnut canopies from the CHM using a marker-controlled watershed algorithm, seeded by user-supplied tree-top points.
+2. Canopy segmentation: Segment individual hazelnut canopies from the CHM using a marker-controlled watershed algorithm, seeded by user-supplied tree-top points.
-3. **Biomass estimation** — Compute per-bush canopy volume from the CHM, then apply a fitted allometric equation to estimate wet AGB and carbon.
+3. Biomass estimation: Compute per-bush canopy volume from the CHM, then apply a fitted allometric equation to estimate wet AGB and carbon.

 Both LiDAR and SfM acquisition modes are supported with separate allometric models.